prapti-dhungana/MultiPlanner/README.md

 # MultiPlanner
-A Trainline-inspired web application that allows users to plan multi-stop rail journeys and find the fastest, cheapest-estimated, or most reliable routes using real timetable data.
+A web application that allows users to plan multi-stop rail journeys and find the fastest, cheapest-estimated, or most reliable routes using real timetable data.

 ## Why this project?